Falkor/latex_tutorial/README.md

 The current version number is stored in the file `VERSION`. __/!\ NEVER MAKE ANY MANUAL CHANGE TO THIS FILE__

+For more information on the version, run:

+     $> make versioninfo

 If a new  version number such be bumped, you simply have to run:

       $> make start_bump_{major,minor,patch}